commonprefix/website/blog/battle-of-blockchains.md

 arises is thus: can one create a blockchain that is equally secure in a dynamic network as Bitcoin but without relying on cumulative work?
-We assert that the answer to this question is no. To capture the fundamental difference across these mechanisms, consider this thought
+We assert that the answer to this question is no. To capture the fundamental difference across these mechanisms, consider the following thought
 experiment: *Given the public key that will win the lottery for proposing the next block, what is the required computational overhead to actually produce the next block?*